samzshi0529/HanziNLP/README.md

 # HanziNLP

 An **user-friendly** and **easy-to-use** Natural Language Processing package specifically designed for Chinese text analysis, modeling, and visualization.
+All functions in HanziNLP supports Chinese text and works well for Chinese text!

 ## Table of Contents
 - [1.
 Introduction](#1-introduction)